-Symptoms of an allergic reaction may include:
+Some of the symptoms of an allergic reaction may include:

 - shortness of breath

-- wheezing or difficulty breathing
+- · wheezing or difficulty breathing

 - swelling of the face, lips, tongue, throat or other parts of the body

 - rash, itching or hives on the skin.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.